Danny Litwhiler: Coaching career

 Litwhiler coached at Florida State University from 1955 to 1963, and led them to three College World Series appearances.

 He then coached at Michigan State University from 1964 to 1982, and holds the record for most wins by a coach in the school's history.
 Among his former players are Steve Garvey, Kirk Gibson and Rick Miller.

 During his coaching career, he invented a very effective method of drying baseball fields after rain using calcined clay which was marketed as Diamond Grit, enabling play to resume very quickly and in the process saving organized baseball millions of dollars over the decades.
-He also invented the use of the radar gun for timing pitches, which effectively revolutionized the assessment of pitchers.
+He was also one of the first coaches to make use of radar guns to measure pitching velocity, which effectively revolutionized the assessment of pitchers.
 It first came on the market in collaboration with the Jugs company, known as the Jugs Gun.

 Death

-Litwhiler died on September 23, 2011 in Clearwater, Florida at age 95.
+Litwhiler died on September 23, 2011, in Clearwater, Florida, at age 95.